 Citizenship laws are based upon the Constitution of St. Kitts and Nevis.
 Categories of citizenship are divided by the date of independence, September 19, 1983.
 Citizenship-by-investment program of St. Kitts & Nevis was established in 1984.
 Regulations regarding citizenship-by-investment are contained in Part II, Section 3 (5) of the Citizenship Act, 1984.
 Two investments options are available:

-- 1. Real Estate option is a combination of investment and donation.
-Investor is expected to buy property with a value of USD 400,000 (usually on the first stage of construction) in the project approved by Saint-Kitts government for the purposes of citizenship program.
-Investor must also be ready to pay purchase cost 5 or 6 %, and then he is expected to pay government fees USD 50,000 per principal applicant and USD 25,000 per each dependent.
-It is easy to calculate that for a family of four it makes USD 155,000 donation.
-In addition to purchase cost and government fees investor must also pay due diligence fee USD 7,500 per principal applicant and USD 4,000 per each person over 18 years of age.
-The total expenses of this investment option will normally exceed USD 600,000.
-The important condition of real estate option is that you cannot sell your property during the first five years after the purchase without losing citizenship of Saint-Kitts.
-If you sell your property you should purchase another one with the same or higher value otherwise citizenship will be revoked.
-And the last but not least, even after five years of ownership you should not cherish the idea to sell your property at the purchase price.
+- Real Estate option is a combination of investment and donation.
+Investor is expected to buy property with a value of USD 400,000 (or USD 200,000 for collective investments) in the project approved by Saint-Kitts government for the purposes of citizenship program.
+Investor must also be ready to pay purchase cost 5 or 6 %, and then he is expected to pay government fees USD 35,000 per principal applicant, USD 20,000 for a spouse, and USD 10,000 per each dependent.
+The important condition of real estate option is that you cannot sell your property during the first five years (seven years for collective investments) after the purchase without losing citizenship of Saint-Kitts.
+And the last but not least, even after five (seven) years of ownership you should not cherish the idea to sell your property at the purchase price.
 There is practically no local real estate market in the country.
-Therefore, you will sell with discounts if at all.
+Therefore, you will sell with considerable discounts if at all.

-- The SIDF option (recommended as probably the best) requires contribution (donation) of USD 250,000 for a single applicant or USD 300,000 for a family of 2-4 members (e.g., husband, wife, and two minor children under the age of 18 years).
-All the government fees are included but due diligence fees are to be paid extra.
+- The Sustainable Growth Fund contribution option (recommended as probably the best) requires non-refundable donation of USD 150,000 for a single applicant or USD 175,000 – 195,000 for a family of 2-4 members (e.g., husband, wife, and two minor children under the age of 18 years).
+All the government fees are included but due diligence fees are to be paid extra..

-Holders of second passport of Saint-Kitts & Nevis enjoy visa-free travel to the UK, Ireland, all-EU countries, and many other countries.
+Holders of Saint-Kitts & Nevis passport enjoy visa-free travel to the UK, Ireland, all-EU countries, and many other countries.
 Dual citizenship is recognized.
 Person seeking citizenship of St. Kitts is not required to renounce previous citizenship.